ricmac/Cybercultural/src/posts/1995-mysql-lamp-stack.md

 ---
 title: "1995: MySQL Debuts and Web Databases Slowly Emerge"
-description: "By the end of 1995, the foundational pieces of the open source LAMP stack for web development (Linux, Apache, MySQL, PHP/Perl/Python) were in place.
-However, MySQL was not initially open source."
+description: "By the end of 1995, the foundational pieces of the open source LAMP stack for web development (Linux, Apache, MySQL, PHP/Perl/Python) are in place.
+However, MySQL is not initially open source."
 date: 2021-09-15
 permalink: "p/1995-mysql-lamp-stack/"
 tags: ['dotcom', '1995', 'season2']